 Tickets

-Canonica keeps tickets as a fallback and signal source.
-When approved knowledge is missing, tickets capture the issue, safe context, and resolution patterns that can become future support truth.
+AnswerLattice keeps tickets as a fallback and signal source.
+When approved knowledge is missing, tickets capture the issue, safe context, and resolution patterns that can become future support content.

 Ticket fallback when coverage is missing